kortdriessen/SeeQt/sleepscoring/sleepscoring_gui_ReadMe.md

 - `--matrix_yvals FILE...` — list of .npy files with row indices (0 to N-1) for each event.
 - `--alpha_vals FILE...` — optional list of .npy files with alpha values (0-1) for each event.
 - `--matrix_colors COLOR...` — list of hex colors (#RRGGBB) for each matrix subplot.
-- `--matrix_row_height FRAC` — optional height of each row as a fraction of available space (e.g., 0.02).

 ---